karpovilia/SNA/Course Projects/Customer shopping patterns on Amazon.md

-# Link to GitHub A project of analysing customer shopping patterns on Amazon (Sofya Morozova, Anna Bondar, Ilya Polyakov)

-GitHub

-# Description (CP)
+by Sofya Morozova, Anna Bondar, Ilya Polyakov (GitHub)
 ## Key Idea of Project:

 **The goal of this project** is to analyse the purchasing behaviour of Amazon customers through social network analysis (SNA) techniques.